viveksinghggits/kuui/README.md

 # or whereever you kubeconfig file is
 ```

-To access the UI you will just have to open the index.html file and make sure that the correct endpoint is entered
+To access the UI you will just have to open the index.html file in your favourite web browser  and you will be asked to enter the endpoint of backend service for the first time.
+After that you can
-in the index.js at [line 1](https://github.com/viveksinghggits/kuui/blob/master/web/index.js#L1).
+just acccess the web UI without any issues.

 ![Demo](docs/cm-secret-final.gif)